bang9/agp-template/architecture/overview.md

 - **Feature Organization**: How different features are organized within the codebase
 - **Global Standards**: Project-wide conventions and guidelines

-## Architecture Files
+## Auto-Generated Files

+These files are automatically created and updated by `agp init`:

 ### Core Architecture
-- `architecture-overview.md` - Overall project structure and key architectural decisions
+- `project-overview.md` - Overall project structure, detected framework, build tools, and package manager
-- `feature-domains.md` - Feature areas and their file locations within the project
+- `feature-domains.md` - Feature areas grouped by functionality and their file locations within the project

-### Specific Domains
+### Additional Files
-(Files created as needed based on project complexity)
+Files created as needed based on project complexity:

-### Standards & Conventions
-- `naming-conventions.md` - File, component, and variable naming standards
-- `data-flow.md` - How data flows through the application
+- Additional architecture files may be created manually as the project grows

 ## Usage Guidelines